Working in Cooperation with the Massachusetts Attorney General's Office

 City Hall, Room 315

-Since 2000 MOCI has handled tens of thousands of complaints, recovered over $11.5 million dollars for consumers in the form of a refund or credit, and held hundreds of community outreach events.
+Since 2000 MOCI has handled tens of thousands of complaints, recovered over $12 million dollars for consumers in the form of a refund or credit, and held hundreds of community outreach events.

-It provides education, referral and informal mediation services at no cost to consumers.
-Mediation allows consumers and businesses the opportunity to address and resolve disputes, although no legal advice or services are provided.
-Spanish-speaking and Russian-speaking staff is available.
-WALK-INS ARE WELCOMED FROM 10AM TO 3PM, otherwise by appointment.
+It provides education, referral and consumer advocacy services at no cost to consumers.
+By advocating for consumers the MOCI allows consumers and businesses the opportunity to address and resolve disputes, although no legal advice or services are provided.
+The consumer specialists are trained and have many years of experience and knowledge on consumer protection rights.

 For additional consumer protection information (Lemon laws and home improvement) visit: Massachusetts Office of Consumer Affairs & Business Regulation

 Identity theft is the fastest growing crime in America.
 Learn how to deter, detect and defend against it, visit: Federal Trade Commission: Identity Theft